Open Data Hub logo

 • You have logged in to OpenShift Container Platform.

-• You have access to a data science cluster that is configured to run distributed workloads as described in Configuring distributed workloads.
+• You have access to a data science cluster that is configured to run distributed workloads as described in Managing distributed workloads.

 • You have created a data science project.
 For information about how to create a project, see Creating a data science project.